 Grilled corn on the cob is a summertime staple.
 What would cookouts be without it?

 Growing up, my family always made summer trips to the mountains of northern Pennsylvania.
 Here, we’d have huge cookouts, with all sorts of grilled and fried chicken, fish, and veggies.
 Something that always showed up was a few ears of grilled corn, husks charred black by the heat of the grill.
-I wasn’t a fan of it when I was small (the husk made it hard to eat, and it seemed to take too long to cool down for my little hands to hold), but I’ve grown to appreciate it.
+I wasn’t a fan of it when I was small; the husk made it hard to eat.
+It seemed to take too long to cool down for my little hands to hold, but I’ve grown to appreciate it.
 Topped with a rich honey butter blend, this corn is sweet and smoky, and compliments our Honey Grilled Chicken and fresh fruit.

 If you don’t have a grill, you can make this corn in your backyard campfire!
-Allow your fire to burn down to ashy embers (or, start a small fire before your cookout for this process) and simply lay the ears on top.
-Turn with a fire prod every few minutes, and you’ll soon have coal roasted ears of corn!
+Grilled corn on the cob with husks is super easy on the fire.
+Allow your fire to burn down to ashy embers and simply lay the ears on top.
+Or, start a small fire before your cookout and do the same.
+Turn with a fire prod every few minutes, as the husk charrs.
+You’ll soon have coal roasted ears of corn!

 We always encourage you to play with our recipes and make them your own.
 This recipe is super simple and leaves lots of wiggle room for experimenting, so have some fun!
 We recommend:

-If you decide to make our Honey Grilled Corn on the Cob, post a picture and use the hashtag #waxingkararecipes on Instagram.
+If you decide to make our Honey Grilled Corn on the Cob with huks, post a picture and use the hashtag #waxingkararecipes on Instagram.
 We love seeing your photos!